 A method for protecting CoAP messages with OSCORE also between an origin application endpoint and an intermediary, or between two intermediaries.
 This includes the possible double-protection of a message through “OSCORE-in-OSCORE”, i.e., both end-to-end between origin application endpoints, as well as between an application endpoint and an intermediary.

-OSCORE profile of the Authentication and Authorization for Constrained Environments Framework
+The Object Security for Constrained RESTful Environments (OSCORE) Profile of the Authentication and Authorization for Constrained Environments (ACE) Framework

 Key Provisioning for Group Communication using ACE